June 15

 There was, however, one moment when the peasants rose up in revolt, to demand their rights as something like free men.
 In 1380, the fourteen year old Richard II was persuaded to impose a four pence poll tax on all "lay people", to fund a war in France, the third such tax in just four years, and unlike "free people", the term included all the peasantry, for whom four pence was provision for their family for many days.
 The consequence was rebellion.
 Armed with little more than axes and sickles, the folk of Kent elected Jack Strawe and Walter Tylere (Wat Tyler in most modern translations) as their leaders, and fifty thousand of them marched on London.
 They took Canterbury on June 10th, the Savoy Palace, home of the king's senior advisor John of Gaunt, on June 13th, and this morning, June 15th 1381, they were rewarded with a summit meeting, leadership with leadership, the King choosing Smithfield - or in those days Smethfield, the Saxon way of describing a "smooth field" - as the venue: East Smithfield in fact, not the one still flourishing just outside the Barbican of the city wall, between the Aldersgate and the Charterhouse, but the long gone one, right by the Tower of London, at what was then called Little Tower Hill.

-Opportunities of this kind don't come very often, and "Scargill" Tyler and Jack Strawe (the modern one, coming up later on this page, spells it without that final "e") pushed their luck as far as they hoped to get away with: not only did they insist that the poll tax be rescinded, but they wanted the abolition of serfdom, the right to buy and sell in the market place, and not just the confiscation of all church lands, but their redistribution on egalitarian lines - Trotsky and Che Guevara would have been proud of them, and no doubt given them signed copies of the Comunist Manifesto.
+Opportunities of this kind don't come very often, and "Scargill" Tylere and Jack Strawe (the modern one, coming up later on this page, spells it without that final "e") pushed their luck as far as they hoped to get away with: not only did they insist that the poll tax be rescinded, but they wanted the abolition of serfdom, the right to buy and sell in the market place, and not just the confiscation of all church lands, but their redistribution on egalitarian lines - Trotsky and Che Guevara would have been proud of them, and no doubt given them signed copies of the Comunist Manifesto.

 The king might even have agreed to these demands; at one point he mounted his horse and offered to lead the next stage of the march.
-But like Korach and Avi-Hu and Dotan, frustrated at the time it was taking Moses on the mountain, others in the ranks had broken them, freeing the radical priest John Ball from prison, engaging in fisticuffs, then knives.
-The rioting even affected the negotiators at Smethfield, William Walworth, the mayor of London, landing a blow that wounded Wat Tyler, after which one of the King's squires stabbed him in the guts.
+But, like Korach and Avi-Hu and Dotan, frustrated at the time it was taking Moses on the mountain, others in the ranks had broken them, freeing the radical priest John Ball from prison, engaging in fisticuffs, then knives.
+The rioting even affected the negotiators at Smethfield, William Walworth, the mayor of London, landing a blow that wounded Wat Tylere, after which one of the King's squires stabbed him in the guts.
 His comrades took him across the city to St Bartholomew’s Hospital for treatment, but Walworth simply sent the city guards to drag him out again, and had him beheaded.
-Ball and Straw were captured shortly afterwards, and subjected, without trial, to the ritual of hanging, drawing and quartering.
+Ball and Strawe were captured shortly afterwards, and subjected, without trial, to the ritual of hanging, drawing and quartering.
 The "Peasant's Revolt" as historians fondly remember it, was over, and had achieved, not counting spilled blood, absolutely nothing.

 1990